flparvez/unique-store-bd/README.md

 bun dev
 ```

-Open [https://Unique Store BD.vercel.app](https://Unique Store BD.vercel.app) with your browser to see the result.
+Open [https://uniquestorebd.vercel.app](https://uniquestorebd.vercel.app) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.